- Creating Eco-Conscious Products

 Key Criteria for product environmental impact assessment

-- Material labeling, compliance with related laws and regulations and environmental labels
+- Compliance with related laws and regulations

 - Sustainable Management Promotion Organization "EcoLeaf Environmental Labeling Program"